Barbering Schools in Minnesota

 $41,950

-Average yearly salary for barbering in Minnesota
+Average yearly salary for barbers in Minnesota

 While barber salary data isn’t readily available for Minnesota, hairdressers, hair stylists, and cosmetologists earn a median annual salary of about $42,000 each year.
 This is a considerable jump from the national average of $34,990 annually.

-According to O*Net data, Minnesota barbering jobs are projected to grow by 21% between 2020-2030, which is more than double the 8% expected nationwide.
+According to O*Net data, Minnesota barber jobs are projected to grow by 21% between 2020-2030, which is more than double the 8% expected nationwide.
 This translates to around 150 new annual job openings in the state.

-According to Ziprecruiter, the highest paid cities for barbers in Minnesota are:
+According to ZipRecruiter, the highest paid cities for barbers in Minnesota are:

 City Average Salary